 - Loxia curvirostra

 - Sparrow-sized.
-Look for their distinctive crisscrossed bills (which means the tip of their beak doesn’t come exactly together, it crosses, like if you would cross your fingers)
+Look for their distinctive crisscrossed bills (which means the upper and lower tips of their beak don’t align; they cross, like crossing your fingers)

 - Males are red overall with darker brownish-red wings and white wing bars.

-- Females are full-bodied and are yellowish with dark unmarked wings.
+- Females are full-bodied and yellowish with dark unmarked wings.